 You might be one person who is depressed and doesn’t even know it.
-Here are eight signs that you might suffer from chronic or major depression:
+Here are eight signs that you might suffer from chronic depression:

 - You are in a sad or low mood almost all day.
 It also might be feelings of hopelessness that lasts for days or weeks at a time.

 - You lost interest in what used to be your favorite activities.
 This also could be the first sign of suicide before thinking you might want to end your life.